TOAST-DOCS/TOAST-Cloud/en/toast-sdk/log-collector-ios.md

 ## Precautions when using CrashReport

-* Crash analysis of devices using the arm64e architecture requires the use of CrashReporter, which is distributed with the TOAST Logger.
+* Crash analysis of devices using the arm64e architecture requires the use of PLCrashReporter, which is distributed with the TOAST Logger.
-    * Crash analysis of devices using the arm64e architecture is not possible if you use a CrashReporter that is downloaded or built directly from a location other than the [Downloads](../../../Download/#toast-sdk) of TOAST.
+    * Crash analysis of devices using the arm64e architecture is not possible if you use a PLCrashReporter that is downloaded or built directly from a location other than the [Downloads](../../../Download/#toast-sdk) of TOAST.

 ## Initialize TOAST Logger SDK